Home Compare REP.MC vs SHELL.AS

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-On growth, the clearer edge sits with Repsol, S.A., while the broader score remains level.
+On growth, the clearer edge sits with Repsol, S.A., while the overall score remains tighter and points the other way.

 INDUSTRY COMPARISON